iuctil/dsla/content/docs/KnowledgeObjects/AWS_DevOps.md

 Figure 1: AWS Code Services (Kivanc 2019)

 ### AWS CodeCommit
-This allows engineers to collaboratively develop code in software developments without the hassle of maintaining source control system and worry about scalability.
+This allows engineers to collaboratively develop code in software developments without the hassle of maintaining a source control system and worrying about scalability.
 It supports the standard functionality of Git.

 Benefits:
 - Fully managed - Fully managed version control service that tracks changes in any set of files in Git-based repositories
-- Highly scalable – can scale up to handle large amount of files
+- Highly scalable – can scale up to handle a large amount of files
 - Easy adoption – can easily migrate from any other git-based repository to CodeCommit

 Getting started:
 1)	Create a CodeCommit repository
-2)	Add files to repository
+2)	Add files to the repository
 3)	Browse the contents of your repository
 4)	Create and collaborate on a pull request

 Detailed Guide: [https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started-cc.html](url)

 ### AWS CodeBuild
-A fully managed continuous integration service that compiles source code, runs tests and puts them into package that are ready to deploy.
+A fully managed continuous integration service that compiles source code, runs tests, and puts them into packages that are ready to deploy.
 CodeBuild automatically creates artifacts to build the environment.

 Benefits:
 - Fully managed by AWS – no software installation required
 - Automatically scale – it scales up and down automatically to meet build demand
-- Extensible – allows developers build their own customized environment
+- Extensible – allows developers to build their own customized environment

 Getting started:
-1)	Define build environment which represents combination of operating system, programming language runtime, and tools that CodeBuild uses to run a build
+1)	Define a build environment that represents a combination of an operating system, programming language runtime, and tools that CodeBuild uses to run a build
 2)	CodeBuild uses the parameters in step 1 to build the environment
-3)	Once the build environment is setup, CodeBuild downloads source codes into the build environment and runs the source codes
+3)	Once the built environment is setup, CodeBuild downloads source codes into the build environment and runs the source codes

 Detailed Guide: [https://docs.aws.amazon.com/codebuild/latest/userguide/getting-started.html](url)